Digitalization in Oil & Gas 2026

 2:35 PM - 2:55 PM

-A case study on where digital twins still create value through standardization, simulation, alerting, training, and operational decision support.
+A case study on where digital twins still create value through standardization, simulation, Turnaround P&S, LOTO preparation.
+Maintenance & Operational training, and emergency preplanning.

 A curated showcase of deployable technologies across drone analytics, robotics, semantic layers, IoT, AI governance, and workflow automation.
 In this showcase, each innovator pitches practical solutions built for oil and gas.